Paweu1412/Paweu1412/README.md

 ## Hi there, it's Paweł 👋

-I'm a young programmeer living in the Krakow area with a passion for creating.
+I'm a programmeer living in the Krakow area with a passion for creating.
 I am constantly looking for new experiences and opportunities to expand my skills and knowledge.
 At the moment, I focus one hundred percent on web applications, with ambitions to become a fullstack developer. 💻✈️🗺️

 ## Here are my skills